Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Houston’s professionals live the good life in Memorial!
 There are mature trees everywhere, beautiful homes ranging from mid-century modern to brand new custom builds, and Memorial Park right in your backyard.

-The area has that established neighborhood feel, but with constant updates and renovations keeping things fresh.
+The area has that established neighborhood feel, but constant updates and renovations keep things fresh.

-You’ll love the local restaurants and shops, plus you can actually walk or bike in some areas, which is pretty rare in Houston suburbs.
+You’ll love the local restaurants and shops, and you can walk or bike in some areas, which is rare in Houston suburbs.

 Spring Branch

-Spring Branch is having such a cool renaissance right now!
+Spring Branch is having such a remarkable renaissance right now!
 Long Point Road has become an amazing international food corridor.
 You can eat your way around the world without leaving the neighborhood.

 The homes are more affordable than other West Side areas, but you still get good schools and easy highway access.
 There’s diversity here, too.
 You’ll hear like ten different languages just walking around the grocery store.